Lid tectonics

-Lid tectonics, commonly thought of as stagnant lid tectonics, is the type of tectonics that is believed to exist on several planets and moons in the Solar System, and possibly existed on Earth during the early part of its history.
-The lid is the equivalent of the lithosphere in plate tectonics, formed of solid silicate minerals (or solid ice in the case of icy planets and moons).
+Lid tectonics, commonly thought of as stagnant lid tectonics or single lid tectonics, is the type of tectonics that is believed to exist on several silicate planets and moons in the Solar System, and possibly existed on Earth during the very early part of its history.
+The lid is the equivalent of the lithosphere, formed of solid silicate minerals.
 The relative stability and immobility of the strong cooler lids leads to stagnant lid tectonics, which has greatly reduced amounts of horizontal tectonics compared with plate tectonics (which can also be described as mobile lid tectonics).

-The presence of a stagnant lid above a convecting mantle was recognised as a possible stable regime for convection on Earth, in contrast to the well-attested mobile plate tectonics of the current eon.
+The presence of a stagnant lid above a convecting mantle was recognised as a possible stable regime for convection on early Earth, in contrast to the well-attested mobile plate tectonics of the current eon.
+The transition to plate tectonics may have occurred 3.2-2.3 billion years ago during the Archean epoch.

 Formation

 A lid tectonic regime arises when the cold upper lithosphere is too viscous to participate in the underlying flow of the mantle.
 The lid's yield strength is high enough where the lid cannot brittlely fail.
 This relationship relies heavily on the ratio of lithospheric strength to natural convective stresses.
 Hence, if lithospheric strength is greater than convective stresses, then there are stagnant lid tectonics.